Document revision history

 If there is no output, there are no updates to install.

 If there is output, there are updates to install.
-You can install them by following the installation procedure in subsection Installing updates (upgrading) above, except you will use the instructions from the output of the script above instead of from the weekly cron job (the outputs should be equivalent for the same set of updates).
-Additionally, please read the following NOTE.
+You can install them by following the installation procedure in the Installing updates (upgrading) section above.
+(That section uses the alternate form of running the script given below.)

 /root/fsl11/etc_cron.weekly_apt-show-upgradeable --which=news